How to Avoid Injury and Shin Splints When Jumping Rope

 That means it naturally keeps you from being able to use poor technique over an extended period of time.
 If your technique is wrong, you will trip up very quickly.

-It's also a lower-impact activity.
-Good technique requires you to jump on the midsoles of your feet (see other important technique tips here) which allows the stress to dissipate evenly through your body.
-This is unlike the high-impact heel-to-toe strikes experienced through other endurance activities like running.
+Good jumping technique requires you to jump on the midsoles of your feet (see other important technique tips here) which allows the stress to dissipate evenly through your body.
+This is unlike the high-impact heel-to-toe strikes experienced through other endurance activities, like running.

 Tip: read our post on Jumping Rope vs Running for a full comparison.